SathyaBhat/sathyasays.com/content/posts/2010-01-10-changing-the-gnome-menu-panel-in-opensuse-gnome-back-to-gnome-defaults.md

   * Right click the bottom panel and choose add a panel
   * Now right click the top panel and choose Add to Panel
-  * In the search input box type &#8220;menu&#8221;, and you will see about six entries, one of which is &#8220;Traditional main Menu&#8221;
+  * In the search input box type "menu", and you will see about six entries, one of which is "Traditional main Menu"
-  * Add the menu to the panel, move it to where you like, and delete the &#8220;original&#8221; menu.
+  * Add the menu to the panel, move it to where you like, and delete the "original" menu.

 And, you're done!